openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

        OpenSSL are maintained, etc.  I have included some revelant materials in the **Source Material** section.

-.. [#] Needless to say, there must be feedback loops between
+.. [#ops] Needless to say, there must be feedback loops between
        maintainers and operators of the platform and, in some cases, a single person will perform both roles.
 Maintainers should certainly be concerned about the performance characteristics of